 Whew.
 Another crisis averted.

-When we entered the Convention Center, things got a little hairy.
+When we entered the Convention Center, things got a little crazy.

 A lot of digital ink has been spilled about what went wrong with the logistics of Indiana Comic Con.
 Since this was only my second ever convention like this (GenCon was my first), I’m nowhere near an expert.
 So I’ll just say that signs are a good thing.
 And if you really want to get a grasp on how many people will be there, it would be a good idea to make it cheaper to buy tickets ahead of time instead of at the door.